Art Appreciation: Emotional vs Intellectual Delight

 Christo and Jeanne-Claude Running Fence, Sonoma and Marin Counties, California 1972-76 Photo: Wolfgang Volz © 1976 Christo Click for ChristoJeanneClaude.net

-Art can be as simple as Bill Cosby’s idea of a child putting a nick in a stick for his mother, or as grandiose as Christo and Jeanne-Claude’s miles of fabric across landscape.
+Art can be as simple as a child putting a nick in a stick for his mother, or as grandiose as Christo and Jeanne-Claude’s miles of fabric across landscape.

 Art has one particularly notable aspect.
 Unlike phenomena in physical sciences, its key facets of aesthetics, beauty and feelings, cannot be measured.
 It defines the difference between objective and subjective.